tududes/btt-subnet-dca/README.md

 ## 🔮 Further Improvements

-- 🔐 Update wallet management systemt to optionally skip the password prompt
+- 🔐 Update wallet management system to optionally skip the password prompt
 - 📊 Add graphical visualizations for historical data
 - 🔔 Webhooks to a Telegram channel or Discord server for live monitoring and alerts
 - ⚙️ Add configuration file support for persistent settings